 Wholesale and manufacturing sales representatives typically do the following:

 Wholesale and manufacturing sales representatives—sometimes called manufacturers' representatives or manufacturers' agents—generally work for manufacturers or wholesalers.
 Some work for a single organization, while others represent several companies and sell a range of products.

-Rather than selling goods directly to consumers, wholesale and manufacturing sales representatives deal with businesses, government agencies, and other organizations.
-For more information about people who sell directly to consumers, see the profile on retail sales workers.
+Unlike retail sales workers, who sell goods directly to consumers, wholesale and manufacturing sales representatives deal with businesses, government agencies, and other organizations.

-Some wholesale and manufacturing sales representatives deal with nonscientific products such as food, office supplies, and clothing.
+Some wholesale and manufacturing sales representatives work with nonscientific products, such as food, office supplies, and clothing.
 Other representatives specialize in technical and scientific products, ranging from agricultural and mechanical equipment to computer and pharmaceutical goods.
-For more information about people who specialize in sales of technical products and services, see the profile on sales engineers.

 Wholesale and manufacturing sales representatives who lack expertise about a given product frequently team with a technical expert.
 In this arrangement, the technical expert—sometimes a sales engineer—attends the sales presentation to explain the product and answer questions or concerns.
 The sales representative makes the initial contact with customers, introduces the company's product, and obtains final agreement from the potential buyer.

-By working with a technical expert, the representative is able to spend more time maintaining and soliciting accounts and less time needing to gain technical knowledge.
+By working with a technical expert, the representative is able to spend more time maintaining and soliciting accounts and less time seeking technical knowledge.